-8.1 Board Members make board meeting attendance a priority.
-A Board Member is considered to have resigned if he/she is absent from three (3) consecutive board meetings without a formal leave of absence, or five (5) meetings in a year without an acceptable explanation as approved by the Chair.
+8.1 Directors make board meeting attendance a priority.
+A Director is considered to have resigned if he/she is absent from three (3) consecutive board meetings without a formal leave of absence, or five (5) meetings in a year without an acceptable explanation as approved by the Chair.
 The Board Chair will notify the appointing municipality when this situation arises.
-The appointing municipality may appoint a substitute member during a long-term absence.
+The appointing municipality may appoint a substitute member during a long term absence.

-9. Conduct at Authority Meetings
+8. Conduct at Authority Meetings

-- 9.1 During meetings, Board Members shall conduct themselves with decorum.
-Respect for delegations and for fellow Board Members requires that all Board Members show courtesy and not distract from the business of the Authority. - 9.2 No Board Member at any meeting of the Authority shall: - a) Criticize any decision of the Authority or the Committee, as the case may be, except for moving, in accordance with the provision of this by-law, that the questions be reconsidered; - Speak in a manner that is discriminatory in nature based on an individual's race, ancestry, place of origin, citizenship, creed, gender, sexual orientation, age, colour, marital status, family status or disability; - c) Leave their seat or make any noise or disturbance while a vote is being taken or until the result is declared; - d) Interrupt a member while speaking, except to raise a point of order or a question of privilege; - e) Speak disrespectfully or use offensive words against the Authority, Board Members, staff, or any member of the public; - f) Speak beyond the question(s) under debate; - g) Resist the rules or disobey the decision of the Board Chair on the questions or order or practices or upon the interpretation of the rules of the Authority. - 9.3 If any Board Member resists or disobeys, they may be ordered by the Chair to leave their seat for the remainder of the meeting.
-In the case of an apology being made by the offender, they may, by majority vote of the Authority, be permitted to retake their seat.

-- 9.4 No person except Board Members and Staff shall be allowed to come to the Board's table during the meetings of the Board without permission of the Chair or the Board. - 9.5 Censureship of an individual Board Member for conduct unbecoming a Board Member in the fulfillment of their duties, will be in accordance with a Motion to Censure described in Appendix A - Common Motions, Section C.
+- 8.1 During meetings, Directors shall conduct themselves with civility, respect and the decorum becoming of the office.
+Respect for delegations and for fellow Directors requires that all Directors show courtesy and not distract from the business of the Authority during presentations and when others have the floor. - 8.2 No Director at any meeting of the Authority shall: - a) Criticize any decision of the Authority or the Committee, as the case may be, except for moving, in accordance with the provision of this by law, that the questions be reconsidered; - a) Speak in a manner that is discriminatory in nature based on an individual's race, ancestry, place of origin, citizenship, creed, gender, sexual orientation, age, colour, marital status, family status or disability; - b) Leave their seat or make any noise or disturbance while a vote is being taken or until the result is declared; - c) Interrupt a member while speaking, except to raise a point of order or a question of privilege; - d) Speak disrespectfully, disparagingly or impugn motives against Directors, staff, or any member of the public; - e) Speak beyond the question(s) under debate; - f) Resist the rules or disobey the decision of the Board Chair on the questions or order or practices or upon the interpretation of the rules of the Authority. - 9.3 If any Director resists or disobeys, they may be ordered by the Chair to leave their seat for the remainder of the meeting.
+In the case of an apology being made by the offender, they may, by majority vote of the Authority, be permitted to retake their seat. - 9.4 No person except Directors and Staff shall be allowed to come to the Board's table during the meetings of the Board without permission of the Chair or the Board. - 9.5 Censureship of an individual Director for conduct unbecoming a Director in the fulfillment of their duties, will be in accordance with a Motion to Censure described in Appendix A-Common Motions, Section C.

-10. Influence on Staff
+9. Influence on Staff